Algolia insights tracking

 However, the user token and at least the click events have to be in place in order to set a personalization strategy.

 A much more simple reason why to implement Algolia insights is to use the reporting which includes clickthrough rate, conversion rate, and click rate at the query level.
-This independent of any personalization at all but still very important.1 year, 5 months ago #27008
+This independent of any personalization at all but still very important.2 years, 3 months ago #27008

 Been a while since I posted this but not because it’s not important.
 It actually became more important because it’s required in order to utilize the Recommendations API that Algolia just launched.